ladystarbreeze/mina-isa/MINA_Instruction_Set_Architecture.md

 `[opcode = 0001]` `MULTI` multiplies the sign-extended and shifted 12-bit immediate with register `src1`, the low 32 bits of the result are placed in register `dest`.
 Both operands are treated as unsigned numbers.

 `[opcode = 0010]` `DIVI` divides register `src1` by the sign-extended and shifted 12-bit immediate, the low 32 bits of the result are placed in register `dest`.
-Both operands are treated as unsigned numbers.
+Both operands are treated as unsigned numbers. **Note: this instruction might be removed from the base integer ISA!**

 `[opcode = 0011]` `REMI` computes the remainder of the division of register `src1` by the sign-extended and shifted 12-bit immediate, the low 32 bits of the result are placed in register `dest`.
-Both operands are treated as unsigned numbers.
+Both operands are treated as unsigned numbers. **Note: this instruction might be removed from the base integer ISA!**

 `[opcode = 0100]` `SLTI` sets register `dest` to 1 if register `src1` is less than the sign-extended and shifted 12-bit immediate, 0 otherwise.
 Both operands are treated as signed numbers.

 `[opcode = 0101]` `SLTIU` sets register `dest` to 1 if register `src1` is less than the sign-extended and shifted 12-bit immediate, 0 otherwise.
 Both operands are treated as unsigned numbers.

 `[opcode = 0110]` `NOP` does not alter the user-visible state.
 It advances the program counter.
-The `src1`, `shift`, `dest` and `imm` fields are ignored and should be 0.
+The `src1`, `shift`, `dest` and `imm` fields are ignored and should be 0. **Note: this instruction might be removed from the ISA!**

 `[opcode = 0111]` `PCADDI` adds the sign-extended and shifted 12-bit immediate to register `pc`, the low 32 bits of the result are placed in register `dest`.
 Both operands are treated as unsigned numbers.
 The `src1` field is ignored and should be 0.